ucd-cws/nitrates-cv/README.md

-# nitrates-expanded-cv
+# Nitrates-CV

-This projects distributes the nitrates data for the expanded Central Valley.
+This project distributes the nitrates data for the Central Valley.
+These layers were the final GNLM outputs created in Fall 2017.
+See http://ucd-cws.github.io/nitrates/ for more information and interactive maps.

-## data
+## Data

 | Variable                                                                                                  | Raster          |
 |-----------------------------------------------------------------------------------------------------------|-----------------|